 By Sean Tuohy

 Rick Chesler takes his readers on watery, claustrophobic, and Jurassic adventures with each new novel he pens.
-His books, which feature spies, FBI agents, and techno-thrills all mixed together, never fall to take his fans on a ride as wild as any amusement park ride.
+His books, which feature spies, FBI agents, and techno-thrills all mixed together, never fail to take his fans on a ride as wild as any amusement park ride.

 I was able to talk to Chesler between writing his new novel and scuba diving.